Gil Gomes

-Nélson Gil de Almeida Gomes (born 2 December 1972), known as Gil, is a Portuguese former footballer who played as a forward.
+Nélson Gil de Almeida Gomes (born 2 December 1972) is a Portuguese former professional footballer who played as a forward.

-Football career
+Career

-Born in Luanda, Portuguese Angola, Gil moved to Portugal at a young age, joining S.L.
+Born in Luanda, Portuguese Angola, Gomes moved to Portugal at a young age, joining S.L.
 Benfica's youth system at the age of 14.
-He excelled at the 1991 FIFA World Youth Championship with the Portuguese under-20 team, scoring one goal in five matches as the tournament ended in victory.
+He excelled at the 1991 FIFA World Youth Championship with the Portugal under-20 team, scoring one goal in five matches as the tournament ended in victory.
 At senior level, however, his Primeira Liga input consisted of 30 games over two seasons, not being able to find the net with S.C.
 Braga and C.F.
 Estrela da Amadora.

-After leaving his adopted nation in 1995 and until his retirement ten years later – he had already had an abroad spell with Tours FC in France – Gil played all but exclusively in lower league and amateur football.
+After leaving his adopted nation in 1995 and until his retirement ten years later – he had already had a spell abroad with French club Tours FC – Gomes played all but exclusively in lower league and amateur football.
 In his last six seasons he competed in England, representing Welwitchia, Hendon, Middlewich Town, Salford City, Hyde United and New East Manchester.

 Personal life

-Gil's son, Angel Gomes, was born in England while his father was playing there, and represented both Manchester United and England at youth level.
+Gomes' son, Angel, was born in England while his father was playing there, and represented both Manchester United and England.